3 nights starting from

 Exclusive visit to the private Norman castle of Caronia

 Day 1: Fly from London Gatwick to Palermo.
-Transfer by coach to the Mercure Palermo Centro in the heart of the city for a three night stay.
-This evening there will be dinner with wine at a local restaurant.
+Transfer by coach to the Mercure Palermo Centro in the heart of the city for a five night stay.
+This afternoon we will enjoy lunch at a local restaurant with some free time to explore Palermo at your leisure.
+This evening there will be a talk from Dr Peter Higginson at the hotel - “The Arts of Mosaics” This evening will be at leisure for you to discover one of the many restaurants in Palermo independently.

-Day 3: Cefalu, agriturismo lunch, Caronia Castle and Abbey of San Filippo di Fragala.
+Day 3: Full day to Cefalu, Caronia Castle and the Abbey of San Filippo di Fragala.

 In the morning we shall visit the Duomo di Cefalu, built by Roger II, and walk to the harbour to see the washing places used by the Arabs.
 We shall continue to Caronia, a town whose spectacular strategic position has led it to be associated with Ducetius, the last 5th century BC Siculi ruler of Sicily from which the island takes its name.
 Whilst there we shall have exclusive access to the Norman castle of Caronia, which is now converted to a private residence.
-We shall enjoy a splendid lunch at the Agriturismo Margherita, whose owners grow and prepare their own food and grappa.
-We shall then drive to the Abbey of San Filippo di Fragalà, which was founded in 1090 by Queen Adelaide, the wife of Roger I, Count of Sicily.
+We shall enjoy a splendid lunch at a local restaurant followed by a visit to the Abbey of San Filippo di Fragalà, which was founded in 1090 by Queen Adelaide, the wife of Roger I, Count of Sicily.
 In addition to the monks’ cells, kitchen and dining areas, it has a striking fresco of the Pantocrator, Madonna and saints, which predates similar images in the mosaics at the Cappella Palatina, Cefalu and Monreale.
+This evening is at leisure in Palermo for an independent dinner.

-Day 4: Duomo di Monreale, Cattedrale di Palermo and home.
+Day 5: Duomo di Monreale, Cattedrale di Palermo, and Galleria Regionale.

 NB: Exact order of excursions may vary according to local conditions and tour manager's discretion.